Patchy Beard? We Got You!

 At the end of the day, you have to understand that not all beards are created equal.
 Just like you, your beard is unique, with its own personality.
 The good news is that facial hair growth tends to improve with time and grooming.
 And, although there is no magic recipe, there are many approaches to dealing with a patchy beard and making the most out of the beard you have.
 We’ll cover them here for you.

 If you’re looking for solutions for your bald patches, you’re in the right place.
 Sit back, and read through this blog article, you’ll find a few tips to “fix” your patchy beard.

 Let It Grow.
 Let.
 It.
 Grow.

 Patience, like in many things, will overcome difficulties.
 Patchiness tends to appear and be most visible in the early stages of beard growth.
 This is not the time to get discouraged!
 You need to give yourself at least a month, if not two, to see what the true potential of your beard can be.
 We realize this can be awkward, but it will be well worth it, in the end.

 If the burly man look isn’t working for you, you might want to opt for a shorter look; something that’s considered very attractive and that many celebrities sport.
 For best results, trim your beard every few days and make sure you keep those cheek and jawlines looking fresh and sharp.
 Combine this with some beard oil to keep your hair -- and most importantly your skin --- well moisturized, and you’ll have the beard you can be proud of.

+As we’ve stated before, most bearded men have patchy areas.
+The best thing to do is to learn how to deal with them.
 Brushing your beard can do many wonderful things for its overall appearance while improving the health of your skin and beard.
 Just like the hair on your head, if you brush or comb it you can train your hair to hold a certain shape or grow in a certain direction.
 This way you can ensure you cover and fill in those less dense areas.